Rokiis1/roadmap/SDLC/testing_the_sofware_development_lifecycle.md

         <details>
            <summary>Overview:</summary>

+        1. **Advantages of the Waterfall Model:**
+            - **Simplicity:** The linear and sequential nature of the Waterfall Model makes it easy to understand and manage.
+            - **Structured Approach:** Each phase has specific deliverables and a review process, ensuring thorough documentation and clear milestones.
+            - **Early Detection of Issues:** Problems can be identified and addressed early in the development process during the requirements and design phases.

+        2. **Disadvantages of the Waterfall Model:**
+            - **Inflexibility:** The rigid structure of the Waterfall Model makes it difficult to accommodate changes once a phase is completed.
+            - **Late Testing:** Testing is performed late in the development process, which can lead to the discovery of critical issues at a later stage.
+            - **Assumes Stable Requirements:** The model assumes that requirements are well-understood and stable from the beginning, which may not always be the case.

         </details>

     2. **V-Shaped Model:** Every single phase in the development cycle, there is a directly associated testing phase.